 The GP is able to assess the injury and issue x-ray referrals or referrals to specialists that are necessary for your employee to resume work as quickly and safley as possible without having to come in for an initial consultation.

-A live video consultation gives you advice do homework for me from the Doctor quicker than attending the medical centre and allows our GPs to issue referrals and scripts instantly should the injury be serious and require immediate attention.
+A live video consultation gives you advice from the Doctor quicker than attending the medical centre and allows our GPs to issue referrals and scripts instantly should the injury be serious and require immediate attention.

 The most common workplace injuries are: